 Rappers Participate in Protests for George Floyd

 Members of the hip-hop community are not taking the recent killing of George Floyd lightly.
-In fact, some of them are taking physical action amid the coronavirus pandemic.
+In fact, some of them are taking physical action and hitting the streets to protest amid the coronavirus pandemic.

-Following the death of George Floyd, who was killed by former Minneapolis, Minn. police officer Derek Chauvin while being detained, demonstrations have taken place this week in numerous states in protest of Floyd's murder and to demand justice for his family.
-Bun B, Trae Tha Truth, Nick Cannon, Lil Yachty and Mysonne have all traveled to the Midwestern city to join other protesters fighting for change.
+Following the death of George Floyd, who was killed by former Minneapolis, Minn. police officer Derek Chauvin while being detained, protests supporting the Black Lives Matter movement have taken place this week in numerous states to condemn the police officers responsible for Floyd's murder and to demand justice for his family.
+Bun B, Trae Tha Truth, Nick Cannon and Mysonne have all traveled to the Midwestern city to join other protesters fighting for change.

 On Thursday (May 28), Mysonne uploaded video footage to Instagram, which shows him walking in the streets of Minneapolis while standing with and supporting fellow protestors.
 On Friday (May 29), Bun posted a photo with Trae and Mysonne, along with a caption that said, "We go where we’re needed. #RIPBigFloyd."